 Original Publication Date: April 6, 2017

-When it comes to Facebook ads CTR, it’s hard to draw a clear line between the reality and myths.
+When it comes to Facebook ads CTR, it’s hard to draw a clear line between reality and myth.

 What is CTR?

-In simple terms, it’s the percentage of people who clicked on your ad or email link and then landing in a new destination such as on a landing or product page.
+In simple terms, it’s the percentage of people who click on your ad or email link and land on a new destination, such as a landing or product page.

-No worries, even the great marketers get confused about the Facebook ads CTR rates.
+No worries, even the great marketers get confused about Facebook ads CTR rates sometimes.

 So, what’s a good CTR rate for a Facebook ad campaign?

 It’s not 0.1%, and it’s not 24%.

 The correct answer is: It depends.
 I know, probably not the answer you wanted to hear, but it’s the truth.